Day 2 - Ait Ben Haddou

 Travel advice

 We keep a very close eye on the travel advice issued by the UK Foreign and Commonwealth Office so that we can keep you up to date with any warnings.
-At the time of writing the FCO advises against travel to some parts of Mauritania that we visit.
+At the time of writing the FCO advises against travel to some parts of Mauritania that we visit, and to a small part of Ivory Coast which we visit on this tour (next to the border with Liberia).

 We work very closely with our local team and are fully confident that we can operate tours safely here.
 Should you have any concerns over safety please do not hesitate to contact us and we can address your concerns.